zbm-dev/zfsbootmenu/README.md

 If (and only if) `generate-zbm` is run without a `--config` option (*i.e.*, it attempts to load the default `/etc/zfsbootmenu/config.yaml`) and the default configuration does *not* exist, `generate-zbm` will behave as if it had been passed the `--migrate /etc/zfsbootmenu/config.ini` option.

-Whenever `generate-zbm` attempts to migrate configuraton files, it will exit with a zero exit code on successful conversion and a nonzero exit code if problems were encountered during the conversion.
+Whenever `generate-zbm` attempts to migrate configuration files, it will exit with a zero exit code on successful conversion and a nonzero exit code if problems were encountered during the conversion.
 No boot images will be produced in the same invocation as a migration attempt.

 ## Dealing with driver conflicts